-The Fabric documentation is written in a combination of Markdown and reStructuredText source files.
-As a new author you can use either format.
-We recommend that you use Markdown as an easy and powerful way to get started.
-If you have a background in Python, you may prefer to use rST.
+The Fabric documentation is written in a combination of Markdown and reStructuredText, and as a new author you can use either or both.
+We recommend you use Markdown as an easy and powerful way to get started; though if you have a background in Python, you may prefer to use RST.